Meet Yulia Willoughby

 Since Career Step programs are self-paced, Yulia went through the training at her own speed and passed the final exam with honors in May of 2015.
 Because her training had focused on ICD-10, she was ready for the implementation that had been postponed until October, though she needed to get up to speed on ICD-9 so she could work in the months before the transition.
 Yulia chose to also complete Career Step’s ICD-9 for ICD-10 Coders course, finishing in June, and she passed the Certified Professional Coder (CPC) certification exam in August.

 During a Career Step webinar, Yulia had learned about IOD Incorporated, an industry-leading health information management company.
-After she graduated from Career Step, Yulia applied for IOD’s Coder Development Program and was accepted.
+After she completed her training from Career Step, Yulia applied for IOD’s Coder Development Program and was accepted.
 She then completed several additional months of training.

 Finding a Job, Despite a Lack of Experience